 Excluding the ball (which is covered elsewhere), the rules require two pieces of equipment.
 The first of these is the bat.

 Because the ball is considerably lighter (and somewhat softer), Indoor-cricket bats need not be of the same quality (or cost) as outdoor bats.
-Most players seem to prefer a light bat, although many outdoor players use their outdoor bat for indoor-cricket.
+Most players seem to prefer a light bat, although many outdoor players use their outdoor bat for indoor cricket.
 It is obviously a matter of choice.
 Centres do provide cheap bats for players to use, but having your own allows you to get used to it and, in theory at least, make batting easier (I have a theory about theories, but that too is another story).
 The bat's dimensions are covered in the Rules section.

 Each batsman must have a glove on each hand when batting.
 They need only be light cotton gloves, and centres usually provide these on a communal-use basis.
 However, if you are facing good fast bowling, standard outdoor batting gloves are recommended.
 The fingers and knuckles on standard batting gloves are fully padded - a good idea against a fast, new ball.
-Good quality leather batting gloves can be bought for around Aus$15 and should last several years.
+Good quality leather batting gloves can be bought quite cheaply and should last several years.

 Knee-pads are a great idea, especially if you are the sort of player who dives around a lot.
 They are cheap and readily available, being used in several other sports (volleyball especially).
 While less common, some players also wear elbow-pads.

 Protective eye-wear is also available, of the sort designed for squash players.
-However, because the ball is so much larger than a squash ball, eye-injuries are far less common in indoor cricket than in squash.
+However, because the ball is so much larger than a squash ball, severe eye-injuries are far less common in indoor cricket than in squash.
 In all my years playing and umpiring indoor cricket, I have only known a handful of players who wore protective eye-wear. ... and I can only recall three players wearing goalie-type face-masks - two of them were wicket-keepers (one of whom went on to play 128 Tests and 244 ODIs for Australia), and the other one, with whom I played for many, many years, was just an old sook.
 So that's about it ... a bat, gloves, a box, and perhaps (strongly recommended) a mouth-guard and knee-pads.
 And if you used the equipment provided at the centre, you would only have to spend a few dollars protecting your "groin"..